Honey-trap case: SIT chief replaced again | Devdiscourse

 With this, the SIT has been re-constituted for the second time in nine days.
 Besides Kumar, who is a 1985-batch IPS officer, the SIT will have two other members - cyber cell's Additional Director General (ADG) Milind Kanaskar and Indore's Senior Superintendent of Police Ruchi Vardhan Misra, the order said.

-It did not mention any reason for reconstitution (rpt reconstitution) of the SIT.
+It did not mention any reason for reconstruction of the SIT.
 Last week, CID Inspector General Sreenivas Verma was replaced by ADG Shami as the SIT chief.

 Shami was then appointed after Verma apparently expressed reluctance to head the probe into the high-profile racket.
 The state government set up the SIT on April 23, hours after a PIL was filed before the Indore bench of the Madhya Pradesh High Court, seeking a probe by the Central Bureau of Investigation (CBI) into the racket.